lifelong-learning-systems/l2metrics/evaluation/README.md

 - `max`: Maximum value of data in scenario
 - `num_lx`: Total number of LXs in scenario
 - `num_ex`: Total number of EXs in scenario
+- `runtime`: Total runtime, in seconds, calculated as difference between max and min timestamps in log data

 ### Metrics JSON File